poppyjones/AutoTub/README.md

     @reboot /usr/bin/python3.7 home/pi/Autotub/hottub.py

-## Notes & WIP

-- It seems to take roughly 30 mins to raise the temperature of the tub by a degree
-- The temperatures vary by roughly a degree minute to minute
-  - this may be due to the current placement of the censor and my be improved once it is placed in the heating element

 ### Desktop icons

 Desktop icons can be added to the Raspberry Pi to make AutoTub a bit more user friendly for normal people.